gorillapappa/kastal/README.md

 -  Reads valid ID3 Tags
 -  Streams media files of any size, to any web browser
 -  Multi threaded quick scanning of local music and movie folders
--  Simple and easy to use user interface on all devises, less is more
+-  Simple and easy to use user interface on all devices, less is more...
 -  Secure multi user support with secure email verification password reset functionality
 -  Quick search for Song title, album, band or Movie title
 -  Create private and/or public playlists